greenelab/phenoplier/environment/README.md

     `readlink` might not work on macOS.
 In that case, simply replace it with the absolute path to the `../libs/` folder.

 1. Run `bash scripts/setup_environment.sh`.
 This will create a conda environment and download the data needed to run the analyses.
 This will download ~70 GB, so it will take a while to finish.
+If the `conda env create` command fails, try to set the channel priority in your conda installation to "strict" with `conda config --set channel_priority strict`.

 # Developer usage